Privacy Policy

 Hosting

-As part of our website hosting, all data processed in connection with the operation of our website is stored.
+As part of the hosting of our website, all data processed in connection with the operation of our website is stored.
 This is necessary to enable the website to function.
-We therefore process the data on the basis of our legitimate interest pursuant to Article 6(1)(f) of the GDPR in optimizing our website offering.
-To provide our online presence, we use services from web hosting providers to whom we provide the aforementioned data within the scope of data processing pursuant to Article 28 of the GDPR.
+We therefore process the data on the basis of our legitimate interest, pursuant to Article 6(1)(f) of the GDPR, in optimizing our website.
+To provide our online presence, we use services from web hosting providers to whom we provide the aforementioned data as part of a data processing arrangement pursuant to Article 28 of the GDPR.

 Contact Us

-When you contact us, your information will be used to process your inquiry and handle it in accordance with the fulfillment of pre-contractual rights and obligations under Article 6(1)(b) of the GDPR.
-The processing of your data is necessary to handle and respond to your inquiry; otherwise, we will not be able to respond to your inquiry, or at best only to a limited extent.
+When you contact us, your information will be used to process your inquiry and handle it in accordance with our pre-contractual rights and obligations under Article 6(1)(b) of the GDPR.
+The processing of your data is necessary to handle and respond to your inquiry; otherwise, we will not be able to respond to your inquiry, or will only be able to do so to a limited extent.
 The information may be stored in a customer and prospect database for direct marketing purposes based on our legitimate interest pursuant to Article 6(1)(f) of the GDPR.

-We will delete your inquiry and your contact information once your inquiry has been fully resolved and there are no legal retention requirements preventing the deletion, such as those related to the subsequent fulfillment of a contract.
+We will delete your inquiry and your contact information once your inquiry has been fully resolved and provided that no legal retention periods prevent the deletion—for example, in connection with the subsequent fulfillment of a contract.
 This is usually the case if there has been no contact with you for a continuous period of three years.

-For technical reasons, particularly to ensure that our website functions properly and securely, we process technically necessary data regarding visits to our website in so-called server log files, which your browser automatically transmits to us.
+For technical reasons—in particular to ensure that our website functions properly and securely—we process technically necessary data regarding visits to our website in what are known as server log files, which your browser automatically transmits to us.

 The access data we process includes:

-- the page the visitor previously visited (referrer URL)
+• the page the visitor previously viewed (referrer URL)

-This data is not associated with any specific individuals and is used solely for statistical analysis, as well as for the operation and improvement of our website and to ensure the security and optimization of our online services.
+This data is not associated with any specific individuals and is used solely for statistical analysis, as well as for the operation and improvement of our website and for the security and optimization of our online services.
 This data is transmitted solely to our website host.
-This data is not combined or merged with other data sources.
+This data is not linked or combined with other data sources.
 If there is suspicion of unlawful use of our website, we reserve the right to review this data retrospectively.
-Data processing is based on our legitimate interest pursuant to Article 6(1)(f) of the GDPR in the technically error-free presentation and optimization of our website.
+Data processing is based on our legitimate interest pursuant to Article 6(1)(f) of the GDPR in ensuring the technically error-free display and optimization of our website.

-Access data is deleted shortly after the purpose has been fulfilled, usually within a few days, unless further retention is necessary for evidentiary purposes.
+Access data is deleted shortly after the purpose for which it was collected has been fulfilled—usually after a few days—unless further retention is necessary for evidentiary purposes.
 Otherwise, the data is retained until the incident has been fully resolved.

-When you visit our website, we use the widely adopted SSL (Secure Sockets Layer) protocol in conjunction with the highest encryption level supported by your browser.
+When you visit our website, we use the widely adopted SSL (Secure Socket Layer) protocol in conjunction with the highest encryption level supported by your browser.
 You can tell whether a particular page on our website is being transmitted securely by the closed key or lock icon displayed in your browser’s status bar.
-The use of this protocol is based on our legitimate interest pursuant to Article 6(1)(f) of the GDPR in the use of appropriate encryption techniques.
+The use of this protocol is based on our legitimate interest, pursuant to Article 6(1)(f) of the GDPR, in the use of appropriate encryption techniques.

 We also implement appropriate technical and organizational security measures in accordance with Article 32 of the GDPR to protect your data against accidental or intentional manipulation, partial or complete loss, destruction, or unauthorized access by third parties.
-Our security measures are continuously improved in line with technological developments and kept up to date with the latest standards.
+Our security measures are continuously improved in line with technological developments and maintained at the state of the art.

 General Information on Data Protection

-The following provisions in our Privacy Policy apply not only to the collection of data on our website, but also generally to the processing of personal data in other contexts.
+The following provisions in our Privacy Policy apply not only to the collection of data on our website, but also, more generally, to the processing of personal data in other contexts.

-Personal data is information that can be linked to you individually.
-Examples include your address, name, mailing address, email address, and phone number.
+Personal data is information that can be individually associated with you.
+Examples include your address, your name, your mailing address, your email address, and your phone number.
 Information such as the number of users visiting a website is not considered personal data because it cannot be linked to a specific individual.

 Legal Basis for the Processing of Personal Data

-- Protection of vital interests pursuant to Article 6(1)(d) of the GDPR– Processing is necessary to protect the vital interests of the data subject or of another natural person.
+• Protection of vital interests pursuant to Article 6(1)(d) of the GDPR– Processing is necessary to protect the vital interests of the data subject or another natural person.

-- Legitimate interests pursuant to Article 6(1)(f) of the GDPR– Processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject.
+• Legitimate interests pursuant to Article 6(1)(f) of the GDPR– Processing is necessary to safeguard the legitimate interests of the controller or a third party, unless the interests or fundamental rights and freedoms of the data subject take precedence.

 Please note that, in addition to the provisions of the GDPR, national data protection laws in your or our home country may apply.